rydmike/flex_color_scheme/README.md

 Since the example allows us to toggle the dark mode from using its hand tuned predefined dark scheme colors, to the dark scheme colors computed from the light scheme colors.
 Let's compare some examples.

-With the above **deep blue sea** scheme, the computed ones are a bit more dull and muted.
+With the above **deep blue sea** scheme, the computed ones are a bit more dull and muted in this example.
 These screenshots are using medium surface branding, the computed dark scheme is on the right.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5ad.png?raw=true" alt="ColorScheme example 5 dark" width="250"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5ad-to-black.png?raw=true" alt="ColorScheme example 5 dark computed" width="250"/>

-With some other schemes, like the **Aqua blue** one there is only a very minor difference.
+With some other schemes, like the **Aqua blue** one there is only a minor difference.
 These screenshots are using strong surface branding, the computed dark scheme is on the right.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5a2d.png?raw=true" alt="ColorScheme example 5a2 dark" width="250"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5a2d-to-black.png?raw=true" alt="ColorScheme example 5 dark computed" width="250"/>